SpenceKonde/DxCore/README.md

     * 1 pwm channel each.
     * Most have 2 pin options (counting the default pin), some don't have a remapping option and some don't have a pin at all (particularly on DD-series)
     * Prescaler can only be 1, 2 or a value used by a TCA.
-    * These are lousy as PWM pins, they are excellent utility timers however.
+    * These are lousy as PWM timers.
+They are excellent utility timers however.
     * 2 can be combined for 32-bit input capture with the CASCADE option.
 (Dx and later only)
-    * Can be used to count on event inputs (Dx and later only)
+    * Can be used to count on event inputs (not on pre-DA-series parts though)
 * TCD - 12-bit asynchronous timer for high-speed and/or async PWM and internal PLL
   * 1 on all DA, DB, and DD parts
-  * None listed on the initial DU product brief (presumably it's still on the die, but being used to generate the 48 MHz reference clock needed for standards compliant USB 2.0)
+  * None listed on the initial DU product brief (presumably it's still on the die, but being used to generate that 48 MHz reference clock needed for standards compliant USB 2.0)
   * None on the EA-series
-    * Can be used to generate 2 independent 12-bit PWM outputs on up to 4 pins - usually pins 4-7 of the port selected with PORTMUX (we use the PA4-5 PD4-5 PORTMUX option on 14 and 20 pin DD-series during initialization, and PF0-3 on DD-series parts with more pins.
-If the errata is ever fixed for DA and DB, we will check the silicon revision and either leave it set to PA4-PA7 (if it's not fixed), or set it to PF0-3 (if it is))
+    * Can be used to generate 2 independent 12-bit PWM outputs on up to 2 pins each - usually pins 4-7 of the port selected with PORTMUX (we use the PA4-5 PD4-5 PORTMUX option on 14 and 20 pin DD-series during initialization, and do not change it from the default on parts with more, since it can be con
       * The PORTMUX is busted in DA/DB parts per errata.
     * See the Timer and TCD references for more information on how this timer is used for analogWrite().
-    * Can react to events asynchronously (ie, events shorter than 1 system clock cycle, but this only works correctly when the count prescaler is disabled due to errata).
+    * Can react to events asynchronously (ie, events shorter than 1 system clock cycle), but this only works correctly when the count prescaler is disabled due to errata).
-    * Can use an external clock up to 32 MHz (rated), and the on-chip PLL can "officially" multiply that by 3 for the TCD0 timing source (there's an undocumented but functional 4x multiplier)..
+    * Can use an external clock source, optionally multiplied by the PLL frequency.
+Runs at speeds far higher than CPU core can (and there's an undocumented but functional 4x multiplier).
     * Complex and fully automatic reactions to events to permit an "emergency stop" that would work without CPU intervention.
     * Challenging to configure, even to do simple stuff.